aniass/Waste-Classification/README.md

 # Waste Classification

 ## General info
 The project concerns waste classification to determine if it may be recycle or not.
-The dataset contains waste images recyclable and organic waste.
-In our approach we will use a Convolutional Neural Network (CNN) model with data augumentation to achieve a best results.
+The dataset contains waste images recyclable and organic ones.
+In our approach we will use a Convolutional Neural Network (CNN) model with data augumentation to achieve the best results.

 The dataset comes from Kaggle and can be find [here](https://www.kaggle.com/techsash/waste-classification-data).